Everyplay/js-developer-quiz/README.md

 js-developer-quiz
 =================
 Return your answer as zip-file or private gist, etc. containing all the relevant files.
 Your JS code should work at least in one platform (browser, node, etc.).
 Bonus points for tests.
-Do not use external libs.
+Do not use external libs, just vanilla JS and what the platform provides.
 DO NOT fork this repo.

 ### Question 1.